KaisenAmin/c_std/random/README.md

 - **Random Integer Generation:** Functions to generate random integers within specified ranges.
 - **Random Floating-Point Generation:** Functions to generate random floating-point numbers between 0 and 1, or within specified ranges.
 - **Array Shuffling:** A generic function to shuffle elements of an array, supporting different data types.
+- **Documentation:** This library is fully and comprehensively documented using Doxygen format.

 ## Installation and Compilation